fbpx

 Hearing loss and speech delay

 Hearing loss and speech delay are frequent concerns for patients.
 Our Ear and Hearing Center offers a comprehensive pediatric hearing evaluation for all ages for accurate results.
-Dr. Slaughter will also evaluate the tongue and oral cavity to make sure there are no limitations to movement.
-He also works closely with your speech pathologist to improve intelligibility.
+Our physicians will also evaluate the tongue and oral cavity to ensure there are no limitations to movement.
+They also work closely with your speech pathologist to improve intelligibility.

 Eardrum hole (perforated eardrum)

 Kids may develop a hole in the eardrum after recurring ear infections.
-Tympanoplasty (repair of the eardrum) is a simple outpatient procedure that Dr. Slaughter can perform to repair the drum and restore your child’s hearing.
+Tympanoplasty (repair of the eardrum) is a simple outpatient procedure that we can perform to repair the eardrum and restore your child’s hearing.

 Neck Masses

 Head and neck masses are a frequent problem in children and of great concern for the parents.
-The following head and neck masses are evaluated by Dr. Slaughter in office:
+The following head and neck masses are evaluated by Dr. Slaughter or Dr. Salvador in office:

 • Lymph node enlargement